New Year’s in Cuba: A Journey Back in Time

 Hiking in the Rainforests of Topes de Collantes & Salta Caburni

-On what might have been the perfect day—and one of the best of 2024—we started with an adventure to the rainforest-covered mountains outside Trinidad, visiting Topes de Collantes National Park.
-We hired a taxi driver for the day to take us first to the park and then to the beach, creating a full day of unforgettable experiences.
+On what might have been the perfect day—and one of the best of 2024—we embarked on an adventure into the rainforest-covered mountains outside Trinidad, exploring Topes de Collantes National Park.
+We hired a taxi for the day, seamlessly combining Cuba’s wild landscapes and pristine beaches into one unforgettable journey.

 Topes de Collantes National Park Rainforest